anuragreggie/Scripting-Language/README.md

-# Scripting language written in Haskell
+# Scripting language implemented in Haskell
 ## Written by: Anurag Suresh, Hamish Finn

 ## How to run